 Our company integrates technology into sporting equipment to increase detection of potential injuries.
 The FIT full-motion systems solution, will help promote concussion awareness to youth athletes around the world.
 We focus on amateur athletes between the ages of 12-25 in any sport, hobby, and activity in which there is any risk for a potential head injury.

-We strive to improve the quality of athletes lives by integrating technology and sports.
+Everything we do, we do because we believe in improving sports.
+We believe in making sports safer for everyone.
+Therefore, we strive to improve the quality of athletes lives by integrating technology and sports.

 MBA, Arizona State University